Become part of a legal team.

 Bachelor of Science

-Stevenson's Paralegal Studies program is the only ABA-approved paralegal bachelor's degree program in Maryland.
-Paralegal Studies attracts students who have logical and analytical minds, possess organizational skills, and pay attention to detail.
+Stevenson's Legal Studies program attracts students who have logical and analytical minds, possess organizational skills, and pay attention to detail.
 Paralegals may not provide legal services directly to the public except as permitted by law.
 However, working under the supervision of an attorney, paralegals are vital members of the legal team, performing such functions as:

 - Legal research and writing